Create a Project

 • Fill the name of the project in the Name field.

-• Fill the package name of the project in the Package name field.
+• Select the location of the project in the Location field.

-• Select the location of the project in the Save location field.
+• Fill the name of the artifact to publish in the Artifact field.

 Note